nkolster/fb-graph-api/README.md

 var gapi = require('fb-gapi');
 var api = new gapi();

-// Do anything with API
+// Do anything with the API

 api.destroy();
 ```